PASTAplus/PEP/peps/pep-9.md

 **4d.
 Read Rule**

-Goal: To read an ACR
+Goal: To read an ACR.

 Use case: